 - Obtained complete defense verdict for five professionals less than 30 minutes following trial in a civil case where plaintiff sought millions in damages.

-- Represented marketer in DOJ health care fraud investigation.
+- Represented marketer in DOJ criminal health care fraud investigation.

-- Represented officer in DOJ wire/mail fraud investigation.
+- Represented officer in DOJ criminal wire/mail fraud investigation.

-- Represented durable medical equipment company owner in DOJ health care fraud investigation.
+- Represented durable medical equipment company owner in DOJ criminal health care fraud investigation.

 - Represented physician in False Claims Act action.